Free Detox Centers

 Which Treatment Option Is Best?

-Free centers do often have long waiting lists.
-Research shows that 25-50% of persons on waiting lists are never admitted to treatment.11 The reasons for this are varied, but often if you have a substance use disorder, you have better outcomes when treatment is offered at the moment you seek it.
+Free centers often have long waiting lists, and researchers have found that 25-50% of persons on waiting lists are never admitted to treatment.
+The reasons for this are varied, but often if you have a substance use disorder, you have better outcomes when treatment is offered at the moment you seek it.
 For this reason, finding a center that can offer treatment immediately may be best, especially if you find yourself in a time of health or personal crisis.

-Another study suggests that patients who received treatment at a short-term clinic (i.e., 2-4 months) were at an increased risk of relapse than those who received treatment at a long-term clinic (i.e., over 6 months).10 This was true regardless of the exact length of stay.
-This suggests it wasn’t the length of stay that increased or decreased the risk of relapse, but something else about these types of treatment centers.
-However, the study did not draw conclusions about what that may be.
+Another study suggests that patients who received treatment at a short-term clinic (i.e., 2-4 months) were at an increased risk of relapse compared to those who received treatment at a long-term clinic (i.e., over 6 months).